-Dr. David W. Miller is Director of the Princeton University Faith & Work Initiative and President of the Avodah Institute.
-He was named a Senior Fellow of The Trinity Forum in 2007.
-He is also an Associate Research Scholar and teaches at Princeton.
-Prior to this, he was at Yale University for five years, where he served as the Executive Director of the Yale Center for Faith & Culture.
+David W. Miller is director of the Princeton University Faith & Work Initiative and the president of the Avodah Institute.
+He is also an associate research scholar who teaches at Princeton.
+Prior to this, he was at Yale University for five years, where he served as the executive director of the Yale Center for Faith & Culture.

-David brings an unusual “bilingual” perspective to the academic world, having spent 16 years in senior positions in international business and finance.
-David did undergraduate studies at Bucknell University and received his PhD and MDiv degrees from Princeton Theological Seminary.
+Dr. Miller brings an unusual bilingual perspective to the academic world, having spent 16 years in senior positions in international business and finance.
+He did undergraduate studies at Bucknell University and received his Ph.D. and M.Div. degrees from Princeton Theological Seminary.
 He is an ordained minister in the Presbyterian Church (USA).
-While working on his doctorate in 1999, David co-founded The Avodah Institute.
+While working on his doctorate in 1999, Miller co-founded The Avodah Institute.
 Avodah’s mission is to help leaders integrate the claims of their faith with the demands of their work.

-Prior to working in academia, David lived and worked in London for eight years, where he was an equity partner in a private bank specializing in international investment management, corporate finance, and mergers and acquisitions.
-Prior to that, he was a senior executive and director of the securities services and global custody division of Midland Bank PLC (now part of the HSBC Group).
-He first moved to London as the Managing Director of the European operations of State Street Bank and Trust, a leading U.S. securities services bank.
+Prior to working in academia, Miller lived and worked in London for eight years, where he was an equity partner in a private bank specializing in international investment management, corporate finance, and mergers and acquisitions.
+Before that, he was a senior executive and director of the securities services and global custody division of Midland Bank PLC (now part of the HSBC Group).
+He first moved to London as the managing director of the European operations of State Street Bank and Trust, a leading U.S. securities services bank.
 He began his management career in the U.S. after graduating from Bucknell University in 1979, working for IBM for eight years in a variety of sales and marketing management positions in New Jersey and New England.
-David also speaks German, having lived, studied, and worked in Germany.
+Miller also speaks German, having lived, studied, and worked in Germany.

 Related Trinity Forum Readings